How to start a freight forwarding company

 Driver training

-Drivers transporting dangerous goods require ADR certification.
-This training covers handling, transporting, and delivering hazardous materials safely.
+Drivers transporting dangerous goods require ADR certification, which covers handling, transporting, and delivering hazardous materials safely.

 Ongoing HGV driver training also helps drivers stay updated on changing regulations and best practices.
 This not only improves safety but also reassures clients that their goods are in expert hands.